Green Party (Ireland): Irish and European politics

 The Green Party is organised throughout the island of Ireland, with regional structures in both the Republic of Ireland and Northern Ireland.
-The Green Party in Northern Ireland voted to become a regional partner of the Green Party in Ireland in 2005 at its annual convention, and again in a postal ballot in March 2006.
+The Green Party Northern Ireland voted to become a regional partner of the Green Party in Ireland in 2005 at its annual convention, and again in a postal ballot in March 2006.
 Brian Wilson, formerly a councillor for the Alliance Party, won the Green Party's first seat in the Northern Ireland Assembly in the 2007 election.
-Steven Agnew held that seat in the 2011 election.
+Steven Agnew later held that seat from the 2011 election until his resignation in September 2019.